nimious/spacenav/README.md

 # io-spacenav
-Nim bindings for libspnav, the free 3Dconnexion device driver.
+Nim bindings for *libspnav*, the free 3Dconnexion device driver.

 ![io-spacenav Logo](logo.png)

 ## About
-io-spacenav is a module with bindings to the Spacenav SDK (libspnav) for the Nim programming language.
+io-spacenav contains bindings to the Spacenav SDK (libspnav) for the Nim programming language.
 Spacenav provides a free, compatible and open source alternative to 3Dconnexion's popular 3D input device drivers and SDK.